-Exercises are usually not limited to the port facility but include the participation of other stakeholders such as relevant authorities within the Administration responsible for maritime security, ships and management companies, other port facilities and port authorities.Exercises do not always need to be operational.
+Exercises are usually not limited to the port facility but include the participation of other stakeholders such as relevant authorities within the Administration responsible for maritime security, ships and management companies, other port facilities and port authorities.
+Exercises do not always need to be operational.
 Equally successful can be a "table-top exercise" where the main security issues of cooperation are reviewed and updated.
 There should be a balance between the different types of exercises.

 Workshops and seminars differ conceptually from drills and exercises.
-Workshops gather stakeholders to develop security plans and procedures through consensus86.
+Workshops gather stakeholders to develop security plans and procedures through consensus132.
 Seminars gather participants to inform about existing procedures.

-Nevertheless, even if seminars and workshops are not intended to test the plan as drills and exercises do, with the adequate content they might count as a type of annual exercise in the context of the Regulation87.
+Nevertheless, even if seminars and workshops are not intended to test the plan as drills and exercises do, with the adequate content they may count as a type of annual exercise in the context of the Regulation133.
 It should always be taken in consideration that the multiannual plan maintains an adequate balance between the different types of exercise.

-\checkmark It is important to note that88:
+It is important to note that134:

 - The goal of the exercises is to test communication and coordination among stakeholders; - The minimum frequency for drills is three months while that for exercises is every calendar year, not exceeding eighteen months between them; - Drills can be computer-based as long as the threat scenarios which are presented are related and specific to the PFSP, in order to test individual elements of the plan.
-However, not all threat scenarios can be computer-simulated, and a balance needs to be found with live, operational drills, in order to verify the readiness and reactivity of security personnel.